3centroids/special-waffle/README.md

 # local-test

-Portable local testing software and test case generator written in Python for competitive programming in C++.
+Portable local testing software (and test case generator TODO: implement this) written in Python for competitive programming in C++.
 Aims to use only standard library.

 ## Platform support